SamBailey6194/the-ember-table/README.md

 ## Credits

-Below are my credits for where I got inspiration for some of the code, where the content came from and where media is from.
+Below are my credits for where I got inspiration for some of the code and content

-### Code

-- T

-### Content

-- T

-### Media

-- M
+- After google searching using Tailwind with Dajngo I came [Django-Tialwind docs](https://django-tailwind.readthedocs.io/en/latest/installation.html#)
+- On the documentation it also mentions Tailwind Plugins such as DaisyUI, Tailwind Forms and Tailwind Typography
+- Using [Tailwind docs](https://tailwindcss.com/) and [DaisyUI Docs](https://daisyui.com/docs/install/) I learnt the basics of using Tailwind and DaisyUI especially the [responsive navbar](https://daisyui.com/components/navbar/) and using [Dialog for modals](https://daisyui.com/components/modal/) along with dynamic JS.
+- Using Django docs to find how to use UUID and validation
+- My mentor mentioned the use of things like @login_required within Dajngo to help protect the views as well
+- Helping me understand context processors and how to use globally I followed this [blog](https://medium.com/@akifonder/elevate-your-django-templates-with-context-processors-a-step-by-step-guide-9fc16faac4a5)
+- Potential use of AJAX for future implementation inspiration was found from [here](https://www.geeksforgeeks.org/python/handling-ajax-request-in-django/)
+- Reading the Django docs I came across send_mail for future implementation this could be used to send future emails as shown [here](https://docs.djangoproject.com/en/5.2/topics/email/)
+- Majority of the enticing paragraphs and phrasing on the website has been generated using ChatGPT